ENCCS/performance-programming/content/architecture.rst

      - Loop ending branches for long trip count loops (almost always taken).

-     - Branches that check for uncommon conditions (error checking, ...)
+     - Branches that check for uncommon conditions (error checking).

      - Branches that behave consistently during each phase of the program.